Multarix/Guildbot/docs/index.md

 ### So how does it work?

-Guildbot runs on Javascript, using Node and the discord.js library.
-It also supports an sqlite database for storing information, such as custom prefixes.<br/>
+Guildbot runs on Javascript, using Node and the Discord.js library.
+It also uses an Sqlite database for storing information, such as custom prefixes.<br/>
 Its code is readily available on github [here](https://github.com/Multarix/Guildbot).
 And even allows you to download and run the bot yourself if you wish to make an separate version of it.

 ### So why should I use Guildbot instead of any other bot?